angular/angular/aio/content/guide/creating-libraries.md

 If you want a dropdown that would contain different passed-in values each time, your library could define a schematic to create it with a given configuration.
 Developers could then use `ng generate` to configure an instance for their own application.

 Suppose you want to read a configuration file and then generate a form based on that configuration.
-If that form will need additional customization by the developer who is using your library, it might work best as a schematic.
+If that form needs additional customization by the developer who is using your library, it might work best as a schematic.
 However, if the form will always be the same and not need much customization by developers, then you could create a dynamic component that takes the configuration and generates the form.
 In general, the more complex the customization, the more useful the schematic approach.